Exploring food packaging

 Dorothy Hutton planned to introduce understandings of some of the indicators in the technological products component at level 1 and 2 and aspects of level 3 within a unit that also had a focus on food and food packaging.
 The unit also integrated chemistry (science) and healthy eating (health and physical education).

-The school has an implementation plan for the technology curriculum (see the case study Tracking coverage and learning across a school) and technological products was the planned focus for term 3.
+The school has an implementation plan for their local school technology curriculum (see the case study Tracking coverage and learning across a school) and technological products was the planned focus for term 3.

 Select the headings below to read more.